-It is noted that some turbines are as close as approximately 1.5km from the nearest properties such as Tomcork East and Ribreck, the size of the turbine and its elevation may affect their visual amenity in what is currently a location distant from or obscured from wind energy development.
+It is noted that some turbines are just over 2km km from the nearest properties to the south, including the settlement of Archiestown.
+The size of the turbines and its elevation may affect their visual amenity in what is currently a location distant from or obscured from wind energy development.
+Generally however properties south of the windfarm are orientated southward, away from the windfarm location.
 The scale of the proposed closest turbines will likely affect the external amenity of these properties had it not been that the properties are surrounded by woodland and are most cases orientated away from the windfarm location.
 These impacts may be further informed by any representations submitted directly from occupants to the ECU.